badek23/PaymentsApp/README.md

 The deployed app URL is: https://payments.streamlit.app/

 ### Files
-app.py: The script for the deployed app
+- app.py: The script for the deployed app
+- data.csv: CSV where input data is saved
+- .streamlit: Folder for configuration of theme of deployed app